Staging Julien Derouault

 For Pietra, orality in the choreographic art is essential.
 Here, she blends her legacy and the memory of her body.
 She is the author of an unpublished text, pure expression of her own thoughts, feelings, experience and sources of inspiration.
 Defining herself as a dancing woman, in confidence, Pietra opens herself up to deliver what constitutes a path of life. »

-I am a dancing animal, an incarnated and disembodied being who moves according to an inner rhythm, a musical breath, an enlightened consciousness.
+Yes, I am a miming and dancing animal, an incarnated and disembodied being who evolves accordingly to an interior rhythm, a musical breath, an enlightened conscience.

 The Muse en Circuit, National Centre of Musical Creation, has for three decades been developing many new multidisciplinary approaches.